 Fascia is a web of connective tissue that runs throughout our body, and until very recently, we didn’t know a damn thing about it.
 I’ve had fascia on the brain lately, because I am coming to the conclusion that it has been the key to understanding chronic pain (OK, the smart people in my life have been telling me that, but I found them, so I get partial credit.)
 That is exactly what Miranda Esmonde-White was saying too: that people’s natural response to pain is to stop moving, which locks down our fascia, which perpetuates pain.
 She has books and DVDs on gentle easy movement which keeps our fascia hydrated and open, and reduces pain.
 Wow.

 Now, I must disclaim, I have not vetted Miranda Esmonde-White’s entire program.
 A person with joint hypermobility has to be very careful about any new exercise program.
-We should never do full deep stretches for long periods, or hold any stretch for more than a few seconds.(“Pressure on, pressure off” as Jen at One.
-Physical Therapy, Fitness and Wellness says.)
+We should never do full deep stretches for long periods, or hold any stretch for more than 20-30 seconds, as my Physical Therapists say.
 I am also not saying that people with Ehlers-Danlos Syndrome will necessarily be able to live without any pain medication as Esmonde-White seems to claim: we have good days and bad days, and during flares, we may need the support of pain medication to keep our cortisone levels down and keep us from spiraling into worse stages, and that is perfectly OK.
 That said, I like what I heard so far, and I am eager to learn more about her ideas and her program.

 For those of you who do not have hypermobile-savvy therapists on your dream team yet, this may be an accessible way for you to start responsible, gentle movement in your own home.
 Though resting is an important part of healing during a flare, people who suffer from chronic joint issues have a tough balancing act, and we often contribute to our own pain cycle by shutting down when we are in pain.
 I am having a very difficult time with my shoulder right now, because I had the “broken wing syndrome” by crooking my arm and holding it at my side for the year of pain leading up to my surgery.
 Guess whose fascia is a complete scarred, excruciating mess now?
 When people with connective tissue disease have old injuries and scar tissue, it’s important that we break it up safely, and with a product that it not too harsh, or it can injure our already fragile tissue.
 I use this, and I LOVE it: